Llanero: Participation in the wars of independence

 The Braves of Apure or the Páez lancers, an army of llaneros made up of all classes, including the Negro Primero, a black maroon turned llanero of great caliber, were crucial in several battles, such as that of Las Queseras del Medio, in which 153 Paez llaneros lancers under the tactic "Vuelvan Caras" defeated with only 2 deaths 1,200 Spanish riders, giving a quantity of 400 casualties to the royalist side.
 The llaneros were also of vital importance in the campaigns of Urica, Swamp of Vargas, Boyacá, the batlle of Junín, the battle of Ayacucho and Carabobo, which were decisive for the republican side.

 Journey to the old llano

-The llanero gets up at 4 in the morning to avoid the sun.
-He prepares his pot and drinks his cerrero coffee, loads his porsiacaso with his casabe, papelón and other supplies; He takes his saddle, his macundales, says goodbye to his beloved and leaves for the plain, to the herd to make the entrusted trip.
-Despite being on the immense plain, the llanero is almost never alone; The dairy tasks requires the participation of several hands to tame, treat, or carry the herd or cattle, which makes him someone very sociable and happy.

-We can divide the llanero into 4 types: the Cabrestero, the Baquiano, the Cuatrero and the Musician.
+Llanero are divided into four types: the Cabrestero, the Baquiano, the Cuatrero and the Musician.